PETE SEEGER : USA COUNTRY FOLK 1940s

 About Pete Seeger (1919-2014)

 Pete Seeger was a member of the leftist-activist New York band ‘The Almanac Singers’ in 1941-1943 with Lee Hays, Millard Lampell and Woody Guthrie.
-He co-founded ‘The Weavers’ in 1948, a successful folk-pop quartet that was plagued by McCarthyism blacklisting in 1952, and which he left to pursue a solo career.
+He co-founded ‘The Weavers’ in 1948, a successful folk-pop quartet that was plagued by McCarthyism blacklisting in 1952, and which he left to pursue a solo career:

 ..

-Famous covers in French of Pete Seeger’s songs ∙ Où vont les fleurs ?
-(1962, Marlène Dietrich) ∙ Si j’avais un marteau (1963, Claude François) ∙ Pour nos peines et nos joies Hallelujah (1965 Johnny Hallyday) ∙ Jusqu’à la ceinture (1968 Graeme Allwright, NZ/F) ∙ Qu’as-tu appris à l’école ? ∙ (1968 Graeme Allwright, NZ/F) ∙
+COVERS IN FRENCH & ITALIAN ∙ Où vont les fleurs ?
+(1962 Marlène Dietrich GER/USA) ∙ Que sont devenues les fleurs (Dalida FR) ∙ Si j’avais un marteau (1963 Claude François FR) ∙ Datemi un martello (1964 Rita Pavone IT) ∙ Pour nos peines et nos joies Hallelujah (1965 Johnny Hallyday FR) ∙ Jusqu’à la ceinture (1968 Graeme Allwright, NZ/FR) ∙ Qu’as-tu appris à l’école ?
+(1968 Graeme Allwright, NZ/FR) ∙